shellytang/filter-by-season/README.md

 # filter-by-season

-This is a simple web app that allows users to filter a short list of fruits and vegetables by season and the view health and recipe information of each item.
+This is a simple web app that allows users to filter a short list of fruits and vegetables by season and view nutrition and recipe info for each item.

 ## Getting Started